 FOR THE BUTTER SAGE SAUCE

-- In a medium saucepan melt the butter and sage and melt over medium heat for 4 minutes.
+In a medium saucepan or medium skillet, melt the butter and sage leaves over medium heat for 4 minutes, stirring often.

-- Add cooked ravioli and gently stir to coat.
+Add the cooked ravioli immediately after cooking and gently stir to coat them with the sauce.